Globe Life (NYSE:GL) Downgraded by Zacks Investment Research to Hold

-Zacks Investment Research cut shares of Globe Life (NYSE:GL) from a buy rating to a hold rating in a report published on Tuesday, Zacks.com reports.
+Globe Life (NYSE:GL) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Monday, Zacks.com reports.

 According to Zacks, “Globe Life Inc. is a financial services holding company.
 It operates through its wholly owned subsidiaries providing life insurance, annuity, and supplemental health insurance products.
 Globe Life Inc., formerly known as Torchmark Corporation, is based in McKinney, Texas. “

 A number of other brokerages have also recently issued reports on GL.
-Piper Sandler dropped their target price on Globe Life from $105.00 to $100.00 and set a neutral rating for the company in a report on Thursday, July 8th.
+Piper Sandler dropped their target price on Globe Life from $105.00 to $100.00 and set a “neutral” rating for the company in a report on Thursday, July 8th.
 They noted that the move was a valuation call.
-Credit Suisse Group lifted their target price on Globe Life from $122.00 to $135.00 and gave the company an outperform rating in a research note on Monday, June 7th.
-Finally, Morgan Stanley raised their price target on Globe Life from $100.00 to $105.00 and gave the stock an underweight rating in a research report on Wednesday, May 19th.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of Hold and an average target price of $109.20.
+Credit Suisse Group increased their price target on Globe Life from $122.00 to $135.00 and gave the stock an “outperform” rating in a research report on Monday, June 7th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat, Globe Life has a consensus rating of “Hold” and a consensus target price of $109.20.

-Globe Life (NYSE:GL) last released its quarterly earnings results on Tuesday, July 20th.
-The company reported $1.85 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.82 by $0.03.
+Globe Life (NYSE:GL) last posted its quarterly earnings data on Tuesday, July 20th.
+The company reported $1.85 earnings per share for the quarter, topping the consensus estimate of $1.82 by $0.03.
+The business had revenue of $1.27 billion during the quarter, compared to analysts’ expectations of $1.25 billion.
 Globe Life had a return on equity of 8.66% and a net margin of 15.55%.
-The company had revenue of $1.27 billion during the quarter, compared to the consensus estimate of $1.25 billion.
-During the same quarter in the prior year, the company posted $1.65 EPS.
-The firm’s revenue was up 7.6% on a year-over-year basis.
+The firm’s revenue was up 7.6% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $1.65 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Monday, November 1st.
-Stockholders of record on Monday, October 4th will be issued a dividend of $0.1975 per share.
-The ex-dividend date is Friday, October 1st.
-This represents a $0.79 annualized dividend and a dividend yield of 0.88%.

-In other Globe Life news, Director Robert W. Ingram sold 1,350 shares of the firm’s stock in a transaction on Thursday, August 12th.
-The shares were sold at an average price of $97.38, for a total value of $131,463.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Steven John Dichiaro sold 617 shares of Globe Life stock in a transaction on Friday, July 30th.
-The stock was sold at an average price of $93.96, for a total transaction of $57,973.32.
-Following the sale, the insider now directly owns 17,356 shares of the company’s stock, valued at $1,630,769.76.
+In related news, Director Robert W. Ingram sold 1,350 shares of the firm’s stock in a transaction on Thursday, August 12th.
+The stock was sold at an average price of $97.38, for a total transaction of $131,463.00.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Steven John Dichiaro sold 617 shares of the firm’s stock in a transaction on Friday, July 30th.
+The stock was sold at an average price of $93.96, for a total value of $57,973.32.
+Following the sale, the insider now directly owns 17,356 shares in the company, valued at approximately $1,630,769.76.
 The disclosure for this sale can be found here.
-Insiders have sold 8,350 shares of company stock valued at $785,545 over the last quarter.
-Company insiders own 4.30% of the company’s stock.
+Insiders sold a total of 8,350 shares of company stock worth $785,545 over the last 90 days.
+4.30% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently made changes to their positions in GL.
-Parametric Portfolio Associates LLC boosted its stake in Globe Life by 0.8% during the second quarter.
-Parametric Portfolio Associates LLC now owns 439,028 shares of the company’s stock worth $41,817,000 after acquiring an additional 3,489 shares in the last quarter.
-Marshall Wace LLP raised its holdings in shares of Globe Life by 73.3% during the second quarter.
-Marshall Wace LLP now owns 33,909 shares of the company’s stock valued at $3,230,000 after purchasing an additional 14,347 shares during the last quarter.
-Marshall Wace North America L.P. raised its holdings in shares of Globe Life by 131.2% during the second quarter.
-Marshall Wace North America L.P. now owns 31,465 shares of the company’s stock valued at $2,998,000 after purchasing an additional 17,858 shares during the last quarter.
-Morgan Stanley increased its holdings in Globe Life by 6.2% during the second quarter.
-Morgan Stanley now owns 298,656 shares of the company’s stock valued at $28,447,000 after buying an additional 17,374 shares during the last quarter.
-Finally, Thrivent Financial for Lutherans increased its holdings in Globe Life by 0.8% during the second quarter.
-Thrivent Financial for Lutherans now owns 276,143 shares of the company’s stock valued at $26,303,000 after buying an additional 2,123 shares during the last quarter.
-Institutional investors own 73.93% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Quadrant Capital Group LLC grew its holdings in shares of Globe Life by 41.7% in the 2nd quarter.
+Quadrant Capital Group LLC now owns 408 shares of the company’s stock valued at $39,000 after acquiring an additional 120 shares in the last quarter.
+Deseret Mutual Benefit Administrators bought a new position in shares of Globe Life in the 2nd quarter valued at about $60,000.
+Parallel Advisors LLC grew its holdings in shares of Globe Life by 343.2% in the 2nd quarter.
+Parallel Advisors LLC now owns 647 shares of the company’s stock valued at $62,000 after acquiring an additional 501 shares in the last quarter.
+Evermay Wealth Management LLC bought a new position in shares of Globe Life in the 2nd quarter valued at about $64,000.
+Finally, CSat Investment Advisory L.P. grew its holdings in shares of Globe Life by 22.0% in the 1st quarter.
+CSat Investment Advisory L.P. now owns 844 shares of the company’s stock valued at $82,000 after acquiring an additional 152 shares in the last quarter.
+73.93% of the stock is currently owned by hedge funds and other institutional investors.

 Globe Life, Inc is a holding company, which engages in the provision of individual life and supplemental health insurance products and services.
 It operates through the following segments: Life Insurance, Supplemental Health Insurance, Annuities, and Investments.
 The Life Insurance segment includes traditional and interest-sensitive whole life insurance as well as term life insurances.